Traffic on the N1 between Pretoria and Johannesburg in South Africa

 South Africa today plays a leading political and economic role within Africa.
 It has been involved in efforts to resolve Africa's internal conflicts and to strengthen regional organisations like the African Union (AU) and the Southern African Development Community (SADC).

 Within the global economy, South Africa acts as a bridge between industrialised and developing countries.
 In international organisations such as the United Nations, the G20 and the World Trade Organization (WTO), the country sees itself as a champion of African interests.
-In 2023, South Africa held the presidency for the BRICS nations (an informal group of emerging economies).
+On 1 December 2024, South Africa took on the presidency of the G20.
+The country is also one of the BRICS nations, an informal group of emerging economies.